Valx01P/web103_team6_final_project/README.md

 ### Baseline Features

-- [x] The web app includes an Express backend app and a React frontend app.
+- ✅ The web app includes an Express backend app and a React frontend app.
-- [x] The web app includes dynamic routes for both frontend and backend apps.
+- ✅ The web app includes dynamic routes for both frontend and backend apps.
-- [x] The web app is deployed on Railway with all pages and features working.
+- ✅ The web app is deployed on Railway with all pages and features working.

 #### Backend Features

-- [x] The web app implements at least one of each of the following database relationship in Postgres:
+- ✅ The web app implements at least one of each of the following database relationship in Postgres:
-- * [x] One-to-one
+- * ✅ One-to-one
-- * [x] many-to-many with a join table
+- * ✅ many-to-many with a join table
 - [ ] The web app implements a well-designed RESTful API that:
 -  * [ ] Can respond to at least one of each type of request: GET, POST, PATCH, and DELETE.
 - * [ ] Implements proper naming conventions for routes.
-- [x] The web app implements the ability to reset the database to its default state.
+- ✅ The web app implements the ability to reset the database to its default state.
-- [x] The web app implements the ability to reset the database to its default state.
+- ✅ The web app implements the ability to reset the database to its default state.

 #### Frontend Features

-- [x] The web app implements at least one redirection.
+- ✅ The web app implements at least one redirection.
 - [ ] The web app implements at least one interaction that the user can initiate and complete on the same page without navigating to a new page.
 - [ ] The web app uses dynamic frontend routes created with React Router.
 - [ ] The web app uses hierarchically designed React components: